IT Service Management Strategies Every Startup Needs

 Ease of adoption

-When adopting IT Service Management (ITSM) within a digital world (which requires a fast rate of change with processes that support agility within the solution chosen) it must also be easily adopted by your technology teams and customers alike.
-A Service Management solution should also be able to be adopted by internal teams where it will support internal service requests and incidents.
-This will then give your teams the ability to easily request access to systems or log incidents with the internal support teams, either via email or self-service portal.
+When adopting IT Service Management (ITSM) within a digital world (which requires a fast rate of change with processes that support agility within the solution chosen), it must also be easily adopted by your technology teams and customers alike.
+A Service Management solution should also be able to be adopted by internal teams, where it will support internal service requests and incidents.
+This will then give your teams the ability to easily request access to systems or log incidents with the internal support teams, either via email or a self-service portal.

 Reporting is critical